lammersbjorn/spotify-to-plex/README.md

 *   Every 6 hours: `0 */6 * * *`
 *   Every Monday at midnight: `0 0 * * 1`
 *   Every 30 minutes: `*/30 * * * *`

+### Docker Cache and Logs

+The Docker container is configured with two volume mounts:

+* `/cache`: Stores API response cache data for faster performance between restarts
+* `/app/logs`: Stores log files from the automated sync jobs

+You can mount these to local directories using the `volumes` directive in your docker-compose.yaml file.

 ## Troubleshooting